 A nutrient-dense smoothie, this drink offers a punch of antioxidants, protein, vitamin C and healthy fats.
 Koslo recommends swapping the grapeseed oil for flax oil in this recipe.

-Get the Paradise Smoothie recipe and nutritional info here.
+Get the Paradise Smoothie recipe and nutrition info here.

 - Harvard Health Publishing: "Drink your fruits and vegetables?"